-- Technical Proposal: One (1) copy on an electronic storage device (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and one (1) printed copy in a single package, separate from the Financial Proposal. - Financial Proposal: One (1) copy on an electronic storage device (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and one (1) printed copy in a single package, separate from the Technical Proposal.
+- Technical Proposal: One (1) copy on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and two (2) printed original copies - Financial Proposal: One (1) copy on electronic storage devices (USB) clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and two (2) printed original copies - The University strongly encourages Offerors to identify one of the printed copies of the Technical proposal and the Financial Proposal as the "Purchasing Copy" by label, stamp, or other clearly visible means.
+Should any deviations between copies be discovered, the Purchasing Copy will serve as the authoritative submittal of record.